Frequently Asked Questions About First Step Detox

 Can I Have Visitors?

-Patients going through detox generally don’t have visitors so they can focus on resting while their bodies begin to heal.
+Patients going through first step detox generally don’t have visitors so they can focus on resting while their bodies begin to heal.
 However, rehab patients are allowed visitors on certain days during specific times.
 We have a family group time with visitation afterward every weekend.

 Is it a Lock-Down Facility?

 Lumiere Detox Center is not a lock-down facility.
 We take patients on a voluntary basis, and you are free to leave the facility when you wish.
 However, it’s important to stay for at least the recommended detox time, which varies depending on the substance and the age of the patient.
-If you decide to leave detox early, it’s important to understand that you will be leaving against medical advice, which may affect admissions at other facilities and/or your insurance coverage.
+If you decide to leave first step detox early, it’s important to understand that you will be leaving against medical advice, which may affect admissions at other facilities and/or your insurance coverage.

 Is it Gender-Specific?